imagekit-developer/imagekit-angular/README.md

 `ik-upload` component accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#request-structure-multipart-form-data) as attributes e.g. `tags`, `useUniqueFileName`, `folder`, `isPrivateFile`, `customCoordinates` etc.

-`ik-upload` component also supports the following functions:
+`ik-upload` component also supports the following optional functions:

 - `onFileInput`
 Input function which triggers when file has been selected to upload

 - `validateFile`
-Input function which will determine whether file can upload can proceed (can be used to set file size validation)
+Input function which will determine whether file can upload can proceed (can be used to set file size validation).
+The first and only argument is the file selected for upload.
+If the callback returns `true`, the upload is allowed to continue.
+But, if it returns `false`, the upload is not done.

 - `onUploadStart`
-Input function which triggers when file upload starts
+Input function which triggers when file upload starts.
+The first and only argument is the HTML input's change event.

 - `onUploadProgress`
-Input function which triggers when file upload is in progress (can be used to track file upload progress)
+Input function which triggers when file upload is in progress (can be used to track file upload progress).
+The first and only argument is the ProgressEvent.

 - `onError`
-Input function which triggers when upload fails
+Input function which triggers when upload fails.
+The first and only argument is the error received from the upload API.

 - `onSuccess`
 Input function which triggers when upload successfully completed.
-The ResponseMetadata is available in the event param object.
-It can be accessed as such `event.$ResponseMetadata.statusCode`.
+The first and only argument is the response JSON from the upload API.
+The request-id, response headers, and HTTP status code are also accessible using the $ResponseMetadata key that is exposed from the [javascript sdk](https://github.com/imagekit-developer/imagekit-javascript#access-request-id-other-response-headers-and-http-status-code)

 Sample usage